boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    The 5G control plane relies upon the Single Network Slice Selection Assistance Information (S-NSSAI) 32-bit slice identifier for slice identification.
 The S-NSSAI is not visible to the transport domain.
    So instead, 5G network functions can expose the 5G slices to the transport domain by mapping to explicit Layer 2 or Layer 3 identifiers, such as VLAN-IDs, IP addresses, or Differentiated Services Code Point (DSCP).
 The realization of the mapping between customer sites and provider networks is commonly refered to as the "hand-off".

    More details about the mapping between 3GPP and RFC XXXX Network Slices is provided in {{?I-D.ietf-teas-5g-network-slice-application}}.

 ##  VLAN Hand-off {#sec-vlan-handoff}

    In this option, the RFC XXXX Network Slice, fulfilling connectivity requirements between NFs that belong to a 5G slice, is represented at the Service Demarcation Point (SDP) by a VLAN ID (or double VLAN IDs, commonly known as QinQ), as depicted in {{figure-vlan-hand-off}}.

+   Each VLAN
-Each VLAN represents a distinct logical interface on the attachment circuits, hence it provides the possibility to place these logical interfaces in distinct Layer 2 or Layer 3 service instances and implement separation between slices via service instances.
-Since the 5G interfaces are IP based interfaces (the only exception could be the F2 fronthaul- interface, where eCPRI with Ethernet encapsulation is used), this VLAN is typically not transported across the provider network.
+   represents a distinct logical interface on the ACs;
+   hence it provides the possibility to place these logical interfaces in distinct Layer 2 or Layer 3 service instances and implement separation between slices via service instances.
+Since the 5G interfaces are IP-based interfaces (the only exception could be the F2 fronthaul-interface, where eCPRI with Ethernet encapsulation is used), this VLAN is typically not transported across the provider network.
 Typically, it has only local significance at a particular SDP.
 For simplification it is recommended to rely on the same VLAN identifier